Our History

 2024

-- Recognition of Battalion Chief Carol Green's 24 years of service and leadership for the North Lake Tahoe Fire Protection District.
+- Retirement and recognition of Battalion Chief Carol Green's 24 years of service and leadership for the North Lake Tahoe Fire Protection District.

 - Board of Directors Officers for 2024 elected: Susan Herron, Chair; Charley Miller Vice Chair; Denise Bremer, Treasurer.